justynaboesche/Currency-conventer-react/README.md

 ## Demo
 [See my Currency Conventer](https://justynaboesche.github.io/Currency-conventer-react/)
 ## Description
 I have created an application that allows you to exchange Polish currency PLN into some other currencies.
+Current exchange rates are downloaded from the external API from https://exchangerate.host/.
 This is another version of currency-converter created as part of YouCode course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).